-Here are my insider tips so that you have a fabulous family break in the city of the Alhambra.
+So to help you plan ahead.
+Here are my insider tips for a fabulous family break in the city of the Alhambra.

 Visiting Granada with Children

 Depending on the time of year you visit, temperatures can be extreme.
-Summer is dry and hot (minimums of 20c are common at the height of summer and maximums over 40C) In winter it can be very cold due to the proximity of the Sierra Nevada Mountains.
-The good news is that in Granada it very rarely rains and is sunny on most days. (as I write this I can´t actually remember when it last rained)
+Summer is dry and hot.
+For example minimum temperatures of 20c/68f are common at the height of summer.
+(July and August) With maximums often reaching 45C/113f.
+In winter it can be very cold.
+Not surprising due to the proximity of the Sierra Nevada Mountains.
+The good news is that in Granada it very rarely rains and there are blue skies most days.
+(As I write this I can´t actually remember the last time we had rain)

-Spain is a great place to travel as a family, children are made very welcome.
-Special kids menus are offered to children at many bars and restaurants too.
-Some tickets prices are reduced for children or even free, depending on the ages of the children and the activity.
+Spain is a great place to travel as a family.
+Children are always welcome.
+Special menus are available at many bars and restaurants.
+Some tickets prices are reduced for children or even free.
+Usually depending on the ages of the children and the type of activity.

 See the Alhambra

 Everyone who visits Granada, whatever their age, is fascinated by the Alhambra Palace.
 Children will enjoy the visit as they romp around the Generalife Gardens, admire the views from the top of the Torre de la Vela or gaze as the starred shaped ceilings in the palaces.

 Animal lovers will notice the cats of the Alhambra.
 There are always plenty around the gardens, particularly close to the Puerta del Vino.
 You will see other wildlife such as frogs, birds or fish in the gardens and walkways.
 All the open spaces, plants and nature is bound to be a hit with the little ones too.
 Book a family ticket for the Alhambra Palace to skip the queues and avoid fuss when you arrive,